| | |

 • More control over the materials they are made from

-• No plastics or chemicals at the baby skin
+• No plastics or chemicals on the baby’s skin

 • Potty trained earlier